odamaharris/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists all local variables and environment variables, and functions
+Create a script that creates a new global variable.

+Name: BEST
+Value: School